Feral Cat Program

 What is a Feral Cat?

-Feral cats live and thrive in the outdoors and are typically wary of humans.
-Feral cats’ needs are not met by an adoption process.
-The antiquated approach for animal control efforts across the nation was catching and killing–a method that is endless and cruel, not to mention ineffective.
+Feral cats live and can thrive in the outdoors and are typically wary of humans as they have generally been born and raised outside.
+Feral cats’ needs are generally not met by an adoption process.
 When feral cats are removed from a location, new cats move in and survivors breed to capacity (this is called the “vacuum effect”).
-In addition, feral cats play an important role in rodent control.
-So how can our community humanely approach feral cats?
+So, how can our community humanely approach feral cats?

 What is Trap-Neuter-Return (TNR)?

 Trap-Neuter-Return (TNR) benefits the cats and the community.
 Cats are spayed or neutered, eartipped (the universal symbol of an altered feral cat), and then returned to their outdoor home.
 The colony’s population stabilizes–no more kittens!
-TNR improves their lives and the relations with their neighborhood–the behaviors and stresses associated with mating stop.
+TNR improves their lives and the relations with their neighborhood–the behaviors and stresses associated with mating.
 TNR is the humane, effective approach for feral cats.
 When TNR is employed effectively, all the feral cats in a neighborhood are trapped, sterilized, and returned to the area where they were trapped.
-They are returned under the care of a Colony Manager.
-The Colony Manager is a trained volunteer in the neighborhood willing to feed, water, and care for the colony and watch for any new cats.
 Once the colony cats are all neutered, new cats tend to be recently abandoned domestics that can be captured and placed for adoption.

 - The population will be controlled with no new litters

-- Annoying behaviors of mating like howling, fighting, and marking territory will stop or decrease dramatically
+- Annoying behaviors of mating like howling, fighting, and marking territory will usually decrease dramatically

 - It’s the right thing to do